Why cook your own Sunday lunch when you can pay a visit to Leeds’ best carveries?

 Man v Roast is unlike any other carvery in Leeds.
 This small Hyde Park cafe serves up your roast dinner in a takeout box, but that doesn’t mean it’s not top quality.
 They source all their meats from Sykes House Farm, so you know you’re getting the best.

-You can choose from turkey, beef, gammon, pork, sausage and lamb (or even a combo), and it comes with all the trimmings.
+You can choose from turkey, beef, gammon, pork and sausage (or even a combo), and it comes with all the trimmings.
 Expect stuffing, veggies, mash, roasties and cauliflower cheese, with a generous Yorkshire pud and loads of gravy.
-You can get it every day of the week, so there’s no need to wait for Sunday, and it’ll only set you back £7 (or £7.50 if you go for the lamb).
+You can get it every day of the week, so there’s no need to wait for Sunday, and it’ll only set you back £7.
 You can even get it delivered.

 Man v Roast, 144 Cardigan Road, Leeds, West Yorkshire, LS6 1LL.